 In this puzzle adventure we are both brothers simultaneously and the control system is as simple as it is particular: the "left side" of our controller - analog and trigger - moves and allows the various actions (collect objects, operate levers, climb, etc.) to the older brother, while the analog and the right trigger are dedicated to the younger brother.
 Only two buttons per boy, but being able to control both with the analogs is not easy, especially in some sessions where you have to have great mind / finger coordination to avoid death.

 In any case the difficulty of Brothers: A Tale of Two Sons always tends to be low and, unless errors due to some inaccuracy in the control system, completing the story is really affordable for everyone.
-This is absolutely not bad, indeed, given that the goal of the developers was to let us live a story, make us empathize with the two boys.
-Personally, I think they did very well.
+This is absolutely not bad, indeed, given that the goal of the developers was to let us live a story, let us empathize with the two boys.
+Personally I think they have succeeded very well.

 The story is told playing and the characters we meet, together with the protagonists themselves, speak with an invented language and there are no subtitles: it would therefore seem impossible to understand what we are talking about during the adventure, yet the facial expressions, the way of moving and the tonality of the voice they are able to perfectly characterize the characters, making them feel much closer than actually being two digital characters of a video game.